romaschka1/Data-Structures-Algorithms/README.md

 `newHead` = `(1)->(2)` <br>
 `head` = `(3)->(4)->(5)` <br>

-And we will keep iteration, untill `head` contains some values. <br>
+And we will keep iteration, until `head` contains some values. <br>

 ## Code